 Something that is done especially well.

-* My computer was having all kinds of problems, so I gave it to my brother hoping he could fix it.
-He gave it back to me hours later, and he certainly knocked it out of the park because it works great!
+- My computer was having all kinds of problems, so I gave it to my brother hoping he could fix it.
+Hours later he gave it back and he certainly knocked it out of the park.
+It works great now!

 See Also: A list of baseball sayings